Little Yellow Wheelbarrow

 Linen cabinet turned into a kitchen pantry

-I’ve read some really negative reviews about the IKEA corner lazy susan.
-I love it, and I have had no issues with it despite the fact that it is stuffed full.
+I love it and I have had no issues with it despite the fact that it is stuffed full.
 After months of heavy use, there is no wear or tear and the spinner works as well today as the day we installed it.
 I haven’t experienced anything negative and I honestly wouldn’t build another kitchen without one.

 The lazy susan organizes almost all of my small appliances and makes them easy to find and easy to access.
 I just spin it around and grab what I need.
 No digging, no moving anything around.